StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 As you can see, now the output of `rollup` section in the query profile is `store_amt`, which is the materialized view you have built.
 That means this query has hit the materialized view.

-### Check the building status of a materialized view
+### Check the building status of a single-table materialized view

 Creating a materialized view is an asynchronous operation.
 Running CREATE MATERIALIZED VIEW command successfully indicates that the task of creating the materialized view is submitted successfully.
 You can view the building status of the materialized view in a database via [SHOW ALTER](../sql-reference/sql-statements/data-manipulation/SHOW%20ALTER.md) command.